markjaquith/back-pocket.nvim/README.md

     },
   },
   config = {
+		title = 'Back Pocket',

-		-- `items` can be a table, or a function that returns a table -- If you use a function, it will be called with a context object -- that has the following:
+		-- `items` can be a table, or a function that returns a table -- If you provide a function, it will be called with a context table -- that has the following:
 		--
 		--   - get_git_branch()